The Six Friends

 With great difficulty the two young men were hauled up to the mouth of the well.
 Once they were once safely out of it, the friends all embraced with heartfelt joy and affection.
-Then the prince’s son told the tale of his adventure and its sorry ending, and the other five were full of compassion for him and anger toward the wicked Khan.
+Then the prince's son told the tale of his adventure and its sorry ending.
+The other five were full of compassion for him and anger toward the wicked Khan.

 They were all much excited by this time and begged the wood-carver's son to tell them more.

-“And,” interrupted the painter’s son, “when that wicked ruler sees the beauty and the color of it, he will believe it is a magical bird, and he will go up to the roof to receive it, with all of his royal household, and then – and then -”
+"And," interrupted the painter's son, "when that wicked ruler sees the beauty and the color of it, he will believe it is a magical bird.
+He will go up to the roof to receive it, with all of his royal household, and then - and then -"

 "You can snatch up your wife and carry her away!" they all shouted at once to the prince's son, who was trembling with joy and hope.